 The beats on A Gangsta’s Pain are extremely trappish.
 A good chunk of them are filled with tons of bass, 808s, and club vibes.
 Since 85% of Moneybagg’s songs are already abused in clubs, expect DJs to play out tons of tracks from this album.

 I was pretty surprised by the guests that showed up on A Gangsta’s Pain.
-While Future made sense, I thought that Polo G, Lil Durk, Jhene Aiko, and Pharrell were a few names that I didn’t expect Moneybagg to work with just because his style is completely different from their styles.
-Nonetheless, everybody I mentioned challenged Moneybagg to switch up his style a little; something that I think further proves to the world how versatile he is.
+While Future made sense, I thought that Polo G, Lil Durk, Jhene Aiko, and Pharrell were a few names that I didn’t expect Moneybagg to work with, mainly because his style is completely different from their styles.
+Nonetheless, everyone I mentioned challenged Moneybagg to switch up his style a little; something I think he should do more of.

-My one beef with this album is that it is too long (22 tracks) and not unique enough (Too many songs sound like his old work).
+22 37 tracks) and not unique enough (Too many songs sound like MoneyBagg’s old work).
 Don’t get me wrong, I love it when MoneyBagg gets in his bag over hard-hitting club beats, but I would’ve liked him to step outside of the box more like he did on “Certified Neptunes” and “One Of Them Nights.”
 Nonetheless, this album is entertaining enough to enjoy.